lubuntu-team/manual/source/2/2.5/2.5.2/pulseaudio_volume_control.rst

    pavucontrol-qt

 from the command line.
-Another way to launch Pulse audoio volume control is to click on the volume applet in the panel and click the mixer button.
+Another way to launch Pulse audoio volume control is to  left click on the volume applet in the panel and click the :guilabel:`Mixer` button.